 A note on NGO participation in the 75th session will be made available in due course.
 Meanwhile you can view a sample one from the 74th session in English and French.

 NGOs have several opportunities to impact the review session and therefore gender equality policies at country level.

 Submit a shadow report/alternative information to the CEDAW Committee

-- The deadline to submit a shadow report is expected to be 20 January 2020, to be submitted as a Word document to OHCHR at email@example.com, with a copy to IWRAW Asia Pacific.
+- The deadline to submit a shadow report is 13 January 2020, to be submitted as a Word document to OHCHR at email@example.com, with a copy to IWRAW Asia Pacific.
 (Bearing in mind the UN’s green policy, hard copies of reports should be avoided if possible.)
 Our website provides guidelines for writing shadow reports, including reports focusing on specific thematic areas.
 Your shadow report should be no longer than 3,300 words (or 6,600 words if it is submitted by a coalition of NGOs).
 Please let OHCHR know whether your submission can be posted publicly on the 75th CEDAW Session page.

 Please inform us if your group is preparing a shadow report to CEDAW to be submitted for the review in February 2020.
 Even if you do not attend the review, there are ways we can support highlighting your issues and getting other groups who are there to prioritise and integrate your recommendations to CEDAW.